Skip to main content

 Protecting the house of medicine is the Washington State Medical Association's specialty.
 And we get results.

-2022 Impact Report
+2024 Impact Report

 A robust, diverse, and healthy professional and practice environment is necessary to ensure that patients and communities have access to high-quality care when they need it.
-We achieve this by advocating on issues of importance to our profession and our patients, providing resources to make our jobs easier, creating space for us to network and develop our professional skills, and enhancing the care we provide—including addressing cultural and clinical issues that historically have led to structural inequity.
+We achieve this by advocating on issues of importance to our profession and our patients, providing resources to make our jobs easier, creating space for us to network and develop our professional skills, and enhancing the care we provide— including addressing cultural and clinical issues that historically have led to structural inequity.

-It’s simple.
-Our mission is to advance strong physician leadership and advocacy to shape the future of medicine and advance quality care for all Washingtonians.
+It's simple: Our mission is to advance strong physician leadership and advocacy to shape the future of medicine and advance quality care for all Washingtonians.
+We are moving forward, together, and building a vibrant, stronger, medical profession and a healthy population.
+The WSMA is your WSMA and we are ...

 Advocacy